| | BACK TO FANFIC LIBRARY | HOME |

 mortally wounded did not die.
 People prayed for death, wished for death,

+but Azrael had fled to Heaven.
+The earth was abandoned.
 No fog blew over the bay.
 No ocean breezes.
 The Marina slid into the

 water, along with Alcatraz.
 The city's famous skyline was reduced to rubble;